awsdocs/iam-user-guide/doc_source/list_awsautoscaling.md

 ## Resources Defined by AWS Auto Scaling<a name="awsautoscaling-resources-for-iam-policies"></a>

-AWS Auto Scaling has no service\-defined resources that can be used as the `Resource` element of an IAM policy statement\.
+AWS Auto Scaling does not support specifying a resource ARN in the `Resource` element of an IAM policy statement\.
+To allow access to AWS Auto Scaling, specify `“Resource”: “*”` in your policy\.

 ## Condition Keys for AWS Auto Scaling<a name="awsautoscaling-policy-keys"></a>